September 7, 2016

 We are living in a volatile time, an important time, a future-changing time.
 Maybe we ought to take a hard, clear look at this Othering thing.
 It’s possible that, one by one, we could do something about it.
 Wouldn’t it be some kind of wonderful to live in a world where people recognized themselves in every Other–a world where we could count on the kindness of strangers when we needed it most?

-I can type until my fingers are numb, but I’ll never be able to say it as well as Maya Angelou: (You may have heard part of this poem recently; it’s being run as an ad during the Olympics.)
+I can type until my fingers are numb, but I’ll never be able to say it as well as Maya Angelou: (excerpt from her poem, “The Human Family”)

 I note the obvious differences